vorakl/docker-images/alpine-pelican/README.md

-# The Pelican (a static site generator) docker image based on Alpine
+# The Pelican docker image based on Alpine